The Vincentian Family Movement: The Incarnation of the Vincentian Charism

 It all began with St. Vincent de Paul (1581- 1660)!
 In 1617, Vincent experienced two moments which would forever change his life and have a lasting impact on both Church and society.
 In Gannes and Folleville, he heard the confessions of destitute persons living in the remotest areas of France.
 Later that year, in Châtillon-les-Dombes, he organized the people of his parish to help alleviate the sufferings of a family plagued by sickness and impoverishment.
 These two events gave shape to the heart of Vincent’s charism: the service of God in the person of our Lords and Masters, the poor, in both the preaching of the Gospel (mission) and the alleviation of poverty (charity).

-Vincent’s vision began a movement which led to a new international dynamism – the joint efforts of men and women, ordained and lay, to combat the forces of poverty both in individual lives as well as in societal structures which perpetuate it.
+Vincent’s vision began a movement, which led to a new international dynamism – the joint efforts of men and women, ordained and lay, to combat the forces of poverty both in individual lives as well as in those societal structures which perpetuate it.

 The members of the original Ladies of Charity (Confraternities) were predominantly women of noble birth.
-Often, they found it hard to give personal care for the needs of the poor.
+Often, they found it hard to give personal care to the needs of the poor.
 They frequently sent their servants to do this service for them.
 Vincent and Louise began to recruit young women willing to dedicate themselves for this work with the Ladies.
 These women became the core of a new institute, the Company of the Daughters of Charity, founded in 1633.
 Unlike other communities of women in the Church of that time, they were not cloistered so that they could better serve the sick poor.
 The Daughters established soup kitchens, hospitals, schools, and homes for orphans.
-The Daughters of Charity currently number some 15,000 sisters serving in 91 countries.
+The Daughters of Charity currently number some 13,000 sisters serving in 96 countries.
+Another congregation founded by Vincent and an original Lady of Charity, Mme. de Pollalion, was the Sisters of Christian Union of Saint-Chaumond.
+Though devastated by the French Revolution, they were later refounded and are currently serving in three countries.

-Many other communities were established through the influence of the Vincentian Charism.
-The years of the French Revolution were both a challenge and a blessing for the Vincentian Family.
+Many other communities, influenced by the Vincentian Charism, were challenged during the time of the French Revolution and Napoleon Bonaparte.
 The formal banning of the Congregation of the Mission and the Daughters of Charity in France resulted in new foundations by former members.
 One such community is the Sisters of Charity of St. Jeanne Antide Thouret founded in 1799.

 In 1832 (the Sisters) and in 1834 (the Brothers), of Our Lady, Mother of Mercy were founded in Tilburg (the Netherlands) by Bishop Joannes Zwijesen.
 He was responding to the poverty which he encountered, especially among children who lacked opportunities for education.

-Blessed Frederick Ozanam, with a group of six University students, founded the St. Vincent de Paul Society in 1833.
+Blessed Frederick Ozanam, with a group of five university students, all in their twenties, and an adult aged 39, founded the St. Vincent de Paul Society in 1833.
 The Paris of his day was in the grip of political and social unrest, suffering from rampant unemployment, disease, and inadequate housing.
 These seven laymen decided to visit the homes of those who were suffering, offering them whatever aid they could.
-Today about 900,000 men and women, from 149 countries, belong to the St. Vincent de Paul Society.
+Today about 800,000 men and women, from 140 countries, belong to the St. Vincent de Paul Society.
 This society is the largest lay association in the Church.

 In 1847, Vincentian youth groups began to form due to the Blessed Mother’s appearance to St. Catherine Laboure (Our Lady of the Miraculous Medal, 1830).

 The current emphasis on common efforts within the Family began in the 1990’s.
-Meetings of international Vincentian Family leaders led to joint campaigns against hunger and malaria.
-In 2010, to celebrate the 350th anniversary of the deaths of Sts.
-Vincent and Louise, an anti-poverty initiative began in Haiti.
-And now, to mark the 400th anniversary of the birth of the Vincentian Charism, we will forge a new global effort against homelessness, the FamVin Homeless Alliance.
+Meetings of international Vincentian Family leaders resulted in joint campaigns against hunger and malaria.
+In 2010, to celebrate the 350th anniversary of the deaths of Saints Vincent and Louise, an anti-poverty initiative began in Haiti.
+And currently, to mark the 400th anniversary of the birth of the Vincentian Charism, we forged a new global effort against homelessness, the FamVin Homeless Alliance.

 • AIC (the International Association of Charities, or Ladies of Charity)